mmaaaaaaaails/react.presentation/react.md

 The component has to include the extends React.Component statement, this statement creates an inheritance to React.Component, and gives your component access to React.Component's functions.
 The component also requires a render() method, this method returns HTML.

-Now your React application has a component called Car, which returns a <h2> element.
+Now your React application has a component called Car, which returns a h2 element.
-To use this component in your application, use similar syntax as normal HTML: <Car />
+To use this component in your application, use similar syntax as normal HTML: Car

 Here is the same example as above, but created using a Function component instead.
 A Function component also returns HTML, and behaves pretty much the same way as a Class component